 Charleston & Savannah Itinerary: A Lowcountry Road Trip

 Charleston, South Carolina, and Savannah, Georgia, are two amazing cities to visit in the Southeastern United States.
-If you’re looking for the perfect Charleston and Savannah itinerary, I’ve put together a plan that will make the most of your time in both cities.
+If you’re looking for the perfect Charleston and Savannah itinerary, I’ve put together a plan that will make the most of your time in both cities, especially if you love history.
 And it includes an optional stop in Hilton Head, South Carolina.

 This post includes affiliate links.
 If you make a purchase through one of these links, I may earn a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 See disclaimer.

-Charleston, South Carolina, is a beautiful place and has so many great activities that it’s one of our favorite places to visit.
-Charleston is a top travel destination in the American South and should not be missed by anyone who wants to explore more of this part of the United States.
+Charleston, South Carolina, is beautiful and offers so many great activities that it’s one of our favorite places to visit.
+Charleston is a top travel destination in the American South and should not be missed by anyone looking to explore more of the United States.

 And while a lot of the city’s history is unpleasant, Charleston has come a long way toward making sure that the stories of enslaved people are being told.